- What paperwork is required for the preliminary examination?

 - What should be the make-up of the committee?

-The committee approval form must be completed by the student and a preliminary examination readiness statement must be completed by the advisor.
-Both of these forms must be turned in to the GPR office by five weeks prior to the projected date for the oral examination.
+The committee approval form and a prelim readiness form must be completed.
+Both of these forms must be turned in to the GPR office by five weeks prior to the projected date for the first written examination.
 In addition, the request for preliminary exam space should be turned in so that you can get space booked.

 The paperwork for preliminary exams should be turned in after the student has completed coursework and language requirements, and a minimum of five weeks prior to the projected date for the preliminary exam.
 The committee approval form must be approved by the department and the Graduate School a minimum of one month prior to the oral examination date.
 It is wise to complete the forms as soon as you have completed all coursework and language requirements so that the timeline does not become a barrier in scheduling your prelims.

 To schedule preliminary examinations, first consult with your advisor.
 Either the advisor or student will need to contact the faculty on the committee and coordinate a date and time for the oral exam.
 Once the dates and times have been determined, please turn in this form to the DGSA to request space for a preliminary examination.

 Prelims should normally be completed by the end of a student's third year.
 If this deadline is not met, the student should have his/her advisor contact the DGS, who may request an extension of one semester from the Graduate School.
 The preliminary examination must be done during a semester rather than between semesters.